mpv-player/mpv/DOCS/man/en/vo.rst

 ``wayland`` (Wayland only)
     Wayland shared memory video output as fallback for ``opengl``.

-    ``default-format``
-        Use the default RGB32 format instead of an auto-detected one.

     ``alpha``
         Use a buffer format that supports videos and images with alpha information
+    ``rgb565``
+        Use RGB565 as buffer format.
+This format is implemented on most platforms, especially on embedded where it is far more efficient then RGB8888.
+    ``triple-buffering``
+        Use 3 buffers instead of 2.
+This can lead to more fluid playback, but uses more memory.